 Sightseeing, Napoleon’s home-in-exile and empty streets at siesta time:

-Finally, one beach that I enjoy tremendously: the very shore from which Bonaparte escaped to Corsica, just us and couple of people there enjoying it, maybe because you need to hike down a steep path to the beach which is cool until you realize that you have to climb up the same way, flip flops and all:
+Finally, one beach that I enjoy tremendously: the very shore from which Bonaparte escaped to Corsica, just us and a couple of people there enjoying it, maybe because you need to hike down a steep path to the beach which is cool until you realize that you have to climb up the same way, flip flops and all:

 Talking about aquatic frags – it smells great here!

-This part I enjoyed the most: tall, beautiful and old umbrella pine trees.
+This part I enjoyed the most: tall, beautiful, and old umbrella pine trees.
 Miles and miles of sandy beaches:

 Etruscan remains all over the place and a small museum in a perfect little ancient town of Populonia Alta: